Tax Clinic Identity Theft Procedures

 - IRS records indicating that the refund check was mailed to an address not connected with the taxpayer

-- The return, as filed, was not signed by the taxpayer
+- If the return, as filed, was not signed by the taxpayer:

 - A copy of the return given to the taxpayer by the preparer showing different information than the return filed

 - A signature on the return that does not match the taxpayer’s signature

 - The taxpayer authorized electronic filing and did not have the opportunity to review the return as filed

 - If the return preparer has a history of RPM:

 - Online forums in which other taxpayers report RPM

 - News stories reporting government investigations or prosecution for RPM